sandervanvugt/van-vugt-kubernetes/sander-cka-user-and-rbac/step2.md

 In the local user environment, create a directory for the certificates you're about to create and activate that directory:

 `mkdir .certs`{{execute}}

 `cd .certs`{{execute}}

 From the certificates directory, create a private key:

 `openssl genrsa -out anna.key 2048`{{execute}}

+Get rid of a small bug on this version of Ubuntu before creating the certificate signing request:
+`sudo sed -i "/^RANDFILE/d" /etc/ssl/openssl.conf`{{execute}}

 Create a certificate signing request (CSR) based on the key you've just created: